jacobguenther/RecoilOceanWaves/README.md

 ### Wave Resolution
 The size of the spectrum, displacement, and normal maps used to generate the waves.

+This setting has the most impact on performance.

 ### Cascade
 Refer to [Godot Ocean Waves](https://github.com/2Retr0/GodotOceanWaves)